Writing and Grammar Terms: 25 Key Definitions With Examples

 Confirmation Bias

-Confirmation bias is the tendency to search for, interpret, and recall information in ways that confirm pre existing beliefs or hypotheses.
+Confirmation bias is the tendency to search for, interpret, and recall information in ways that confirm pre-existing beliefs or hypotheses.
 This cognitive bias leads people to give preferential treatment to evidence that supports their views while dismissing contradictory data.
 In academic writing and research, confirmation bias can significantly undermine the objectivity and reliability of conclusions.
-A researcher might unconsciously focus on studies that support their initial hypothesis while overlooking findings that challenge it.
+A researcher might unconsciously focus on studies that support an initial hypothesis while overlooking findings that challenge it.

 Copy Editor